ArshpreetS/log-eater/README.md

 1. INDEX_NAME -> name of the index in the elastic search where the log data will be saved.
 2. API_KEY -> api key of the elastic search.

+**NOTE: The server can be hit with the post request at http://localhost:3000/api/v1/**

 ## Create an Index